Log ASCII standard

 Log ASCII standard (LAS) is a standard file format common in the oil-and-gas and water well industries to store well log information.
 Well logging is used to investigate and characterize the subsurface stratigraphy in a well.

 A single LAS file can only contain data for one well, but it can contain any number datasets (called "curves") from that well.
 Common curves found in a LAS file may include natural gamma, travel time, or resistivity logs.

+Online LAS viewers

+Several free web-based tools allow users to view and analyze LAS-formatted well-log files without installing specialized software: